univention/univention-corporate-server/doc/architecture/services/app-center.rst

    single: app center; python app center library
    single: python library; app center

-This section describes the architecture of the App Center service in UCS.
-For a general overview of the App Center, its ecosystem, the participating actors, and the infrastructure, see :ref:`component-app-center`.
+This section describes the architecture of the App Center service focused solely on |UCS|.

+For a general overview of the App Center, its ecosystem, the participating actors, and the infrastructure, see :ref:`univention-app-ecosystem`.
+For the overview of the App Center as product component, see :ref:`component-app-center`.

 You can find the source code at :uv:src:`management/univention-appcenter/`.